 build/distributions/archive-naming-1.0.zip

-Note that the name of the archive does not derive from the name of the task that creates it.
+Note that the archive name does not derive from the task’s name that creates it.

-If you want to change the name and location of a generated archive file, you can provide values for the archiveFileName and destinationDirectory properties of the corresponding task.
+If you want to change the name and location of a generated archive file, you can provide values for the corresponding task’s archiveFileName and destinationDirectory properties.
 These override any conventions that would otherwise apply.

 This example — from the same project as the one above — configures just the archiveBaseName property, overriding the default value of the project name: